-Please email jennifer.east@raritanval.edu if you qualify for taking the Challenge Examination Option-NO LATER THAN July 1, 2022.
-Attach ATI TEAS results to this email and cut and paste your RVCC transcript into the email to verify you have met all prerequisites to test.
-A background check via adamsafeguard.com is mandatory for students applying to the nursing program.
+Please email jennifer.east@raritanval.edu if you qualify for taking the Challenge Examination Option-by March 1, 2023.
 Once a test date is confirmed with you, you will be asked to order the background check prior to testing.
 Students who have unfavorable findings on their background check will not be permitted to take the challenge examination, nor will be admitted to the nursing program.

-Date of next challenge exam for 2023-2024 academic year-TBD.
+Date of next challenge exam for 2023-2024 academic year- TBD.